EchoFromZero/Final_Project_Bookstore_Updated/README.md

 # Bookstore Inventory System (BIS)

-This paragram track the inventory of books in a bookstore.
+This paragram track the inventory and the sales of books in a bookstore.

 # Overview
 BIS can help you add, remove, update books in an inventory system as well as record the purchases.